 Creating economic opportunity is one of the most effective ways to catalyze social change, and focusing on moms is a smart bet because women reinvest 90% of their income back into their families and communities.

 Our Mission: Help Moms Break Into Tech

 MotherCoders is expanding the tech talent pool by activating women with college degrees and work experience who are ready to contribute -- mothers.
-Through our part-time technology training program, which includes on-site childcare, as well as community events and workshops, we provide women with kids the opportunity to build the skills, knowledge, and professional network needed to move into our economy's fastest-growing employment sector.
+Through our part-time, 9-week technology training program, which includes on-site childcare, as well as community events and workshops, we provide women with kids the opportunity to build the skills, knowledge, and professional network needed to move into our economy's fastest-growing employment sector.

-With 81% of American women becoming mothers by age 44, moms represent a diverse population spanning across races and ethnicities, socio-economic and educational backgrounds, sexual orientations, physical abilities, and more.
+With 86% of American women becoming mothers by age 44, moms represent a diverse population spanning across races and ethnicities, socio-economic backgrounds, sexual orientations, physical abilities, and more.
 Additionally, with 82% of mothers now holding bachelors degrees, today's moms are as educated as they are numerous.